Info & FAQ's

 If you do not have a Hawaii driver license or state ID, you must reserve in advance online to visit the park or HIKE.

 Residents with Hawaii driver license or state ID may enter the park and park their vehicle for free, first-come first-serve.
 No time limit up until dusk daily (or overnight with camping permit).
 No other IDs or documentation are accepted for free entry.
-Residents or others without accepted ID must purchase a reservation (see next section).
+Anyone without accepted ID must purchase a reservation (see next section).
 Minors (under 18) are not required to have ID.

 Reservation Options